Razeeman/Android-SimpleTimeTracker/wear/src/main/java/com/example/util/simpletimetracker/presentation/navigation/README.md

    - file, You can obtain one at https://mozilla.org/MPL/2.0/. -->
 # Navigation

-Navigation is responsible for moving users between screens of the app.
+Navigation is responsible for defining the screens available in the app and marshalling the correct parameters to each requested screen.

-Typically, each screen will take one or more listener lambdas as parameters, to which Navigation will provide implementations which move the user from one screen to another.
+Typically, each screen will accept a `navigation: NavController` parameter so it can decide when to send the user to another screen.